CameraBridge Server

 Prepare your hardware (instructions for Raspberry Pi)

-2. After you have created your SD card, add the 'ssh' file to the /boot partition to enable ssh.
-This is just an empty file named 'ssh', create with touch ssh in linux.
+- After you have created your SD card, add the 'ssh' file to the /boot partition to enable ssh.
+This is just an empty file named 'ssh', create with

 Now install CameraBridge